Postgraduate Certificate in Education International Early Years

 See our full glossary of assessment terms.

-You will need to complete at least 60 days of teaching and supporting learning during the course, comprising of at least 120 hours of direct teaching to groups of eight or more learners.
+You will usually complete at least 60 days of teaching and supporting learning during the course, comprising of at least 120 hours of direct teaching to groups of eight or more learners.

 Your course materials and reading will all be available to you online.